-- 8.1 The HRA budget has been constructed using realistic estimates wherever possible, however as indicated in the report there are a number of areas where legislation is pending that has the potential to significantly alter the proposed budget. - 8.2 The budget, based on the recommendations above, is shown at Appendix 1.
+- 8.1 The HRA budget has been constructed using realistic estimates wherever possible, however as indicated in the report there are a number of areas where legislation is pending that has the potential to significantly alter the proposed budget. - The budget, based on the recommendations above, is shown at Appendix 1.
 The budget shows an operating surplus of £3.328M.
 On that basis the HRA is clearly in balance and Members can choose to take no further action.
 However that surplus is less than it otherwise would have been had the Government not required the Council to reduce rents, and therefore the HRA has less resource for future investment into its stock than it otherwise would have done.
-Had the Government not forced reductions in secure tenancy rental levels, the annual surplus would have been an estimated £3.300M higher. - 8.3 £1.427M of the surplus will fund a revenue contribution towards the completion of the current new build programme.
-It is recommended that £60,000 of the remaining surplus be diverted to the Repairs Contract Pensions Reserve under the on-going arrangement put in place when the repairs contract was last let, £1.397M to the Major Repairs Reserve for future reinvestment into the existing stock, with the remaining £0.444M being taken to the HRA Capital Investment Reserve where any revenue surpluses are being accumulated for use in support of future capital investment. - 8.4 General HRA balances will still remain above the target of £3M at £3.502M. - 8.5 The HRA MTFS will be updated in line with this budget and presented to Cabinet in February.
+Had the Government not forced reductions in secure tenancy rental levels, the annual surplus would have been an estimated £3.300M higher. - £2.143M of the surplus will fund a revenue contribution towards the completion of the current new build programme and the commencement of the next.
+It is recommended that £60,000 of the remaining surplus be diverted to the Repairs Contract Pensions Reserve under the on-going arrangement put in place when the repairs contract was last let, £1.397M to the Major Repairs Reserve for future reinvestment into the existing stock.
+Finally to balance the budget, it will be necessary to draw down £0.272M from the HRA Capital Investment Reserve where any revenue surpluses are being accumulated for use in support of future capital investment. - 8.4 General HRA balances will still remain above the target of £3M at £3.502M.